-Instead, we’re offering you a way to immerse yourself in his legacy using all of your senses.
-Listen to recordings and watch live versions of him playing, cook and enjoy his favorite stew, try your hand at playing one of his iconic songs, and maybe even design a second line umbrella and have a little second line to complete the tribute?
+Use this portrait to listen to recordings and watch live versions of him playing, cook and enjoy his favorite stew, try your hand at playing one of his iconic songs, and maybe even design a second line umbrella and have a little second line to complete the celebration of him.

 I’d read about Dr. John’s affinity for raccoon meat, and thankfully WWOZ had published his recipe for Raccoon Stew.
 Mercifully, our local butcher who (supposedly) typically carries raccoon meat didn’t have it.
 Knowing Sarah Lohman’s affinity for trying all sorts off food (and the fact that much of the content of her archived Four Pounds Flour blog was in the Brooklyn area), I consulted her site.
 She had in fact roasted raccoon, in 2012 and offered resources for procuring “exotic game” such as raccoon, but unfortunately the suggestions were no longer valid in June 2019.